mburmistrov/lefthook-windows-script-path-issue/README.md

 ## Notes
 - Tested on Lefthook v1.11.3 and Windows 10 x64.
 - The issue reproduces on different PCs.
+- The issue reproduces both in PowerShell and Git Bash.
 - On macOS everything is okay.
 - On Lefthook v1.7.15 everything is okay.